getsentry/rfcs/text/0141-linking-traces.md

 Sentry users would like to get as much insight as possible when inspecting (errors or performance) issues.
 Right now, with the notable exception of Session Replay, we can only provide answers as to what happened before an error occurred up to the point when a trace was started.
 If we can link from the current to the previous trace, we can significantly widen the insight into the entire user journey, which is often crucial to understand why and how a specific issue occurred.

 Given that almost half of the events sent to Sentry can be attributed solely to events sent from Sentry's frontend JavaScript or mobile SDKs, a significant portion of sent events would directly benefit from better linkage between events.
-Considering that frontend applications almost always have a backend, counter events sent from backend SDKs would implicitly also benefit from a better tracing model.
+Considering that frontend applications almost always have a backend, events sent from backend SDKs would implicitly also benefit from a better tracing model.
 Wins all around!

-While linked traces themselves are not identical to user sessions, we're aware that users have been asking for some kind of connectedness in various forms on GitHub as well as via Sales/Solution Engineers.
+While linked traces themselves are not identical to user sessions, we're aware that users have been asking for some kind of connectedness in various forms on GitHub ([example 1](https://github.com/getsentry/sentry/issues/82325), [example 2](https://github.com/getsentry/sentry/issues/72929)) as well as via Sales/Solution Engineers.
 Typically, in a frontend application context, users would expect Sentry to show them a user _session_.
 In such cases we explain that Sentry [does track sessions](#current-session-models-in-sentry-sdks), albeit in a flawed way.
 Right now, we cannot answer questions like, what happened in a previous trace that might have had an impact on the trace with an error.
 With linked traces, we can.

 Looking at other observability providers, they have support for user sessions